How People Find Lawyers in 2015

-Curious about how people find lawyers in 2015, Moses & Rooth Attorneys at Law partnered with Mike Blumenthal to survey over 20,000 people nationwide.
-Taking into consideration survey participants’ gender, age, location, urban density, income, and parental status, we wanted to share our findings and hope you find the data as interesting as we do.
+Curious about how people find lawyers in 2015, Moses & Rooth Attorneys at Law partnered with Mike Blumenthal to survey over 1500 people nationwide who recently hired a lawyer.
+Taking into consideration survey participants’ gender, age, location, urban density, income, and parental status, we wanted to share the survey results and hope you find the data as interesting as we did.

-- Survey participants ages 18 to 24 years old were more likely to choose a legal representative after conducting an online search.
-17.8% of those in this age category chose a lawyer via the web, compared with 12.1% who chose a lawyer based on a friend’s recommendation.
+- Survey participants ages 18 to 24 years-old were more likely to search the internet to find a lawyer.
+In fact, 17.8% of survey participants in this age category said they had retained a lawyer via the web compared to only 12.1% who indicated they had chosen a lawyer based on a friend’s recommendation.

-- Survey participants earning more than $150,000 per year were most likely to choose an attorney based on an internet search.
+- Survey participants earning more than $150,000 per year were more likely to choose an attorney based on an internet search, than via a friend.

-Among the least sought out methods were recommendations based on TV, using the phone book, being in jail and using LegalShield, and all other methods were much less prominent than a friend, referral and the internet.
+- Among the least sought out methods were recommendations based on TV, using the phone book, being in jail and using LegalShield.
+All other methods were much less prominent than a friend, referral and the internet.

 *the question that consumers answered in the survey was an open ended question.